 If it’s the weekend, you need to order a tamale.
 They’re only available in limited quantities, and by early afternoon they’re sold out.
 Most importantly, if cochinita pibil is on the daily specials board, go ahead and order that beauty.

 If you’re a first-timer, Combinacion #2 is the dish to get and share, or you can hog it up by yourself.
-It’s up to you.
+After that, it’s up to you.
 It’s got a great variety of what Mi Rinconcito Mexicano is about.

 In the back of Mi Rinconcito Mexicano is La Migaja Mexican Bakery.
 You might overlook its existence, but there is no way you can ignore the intoxicating smells emanating from there.